On this page we collected questions we are receiving from students. We hope we also provided the answer for your question.

 Your question has not been answered?
-Contact us directly - for example via Chat!
+Contact us!
 We are looking forward to receiving your message.

 BASF assesses candidates’ applications to decide which of the open positions they are best suited to.
 The business unit in question then decides whether or not to invite the candidate to an interview day.

 The invited candidates then take part in several interviews with representatives of the technical unit and BASF recruitment staff.
 BASF has found this approach to be extremely worthwhile – as one-on-one interviews offer an excellent opportunity to really get to know the applicant, and we consider personal impressions to be very important.
 Over the course of the skills-focused interviews, we establish whether the candidate’s specialist knowledge and abilities tally with the requirements of the post.
 The applicant also has the opportunity to meet future managers and colleagues.
 As a result of the success we have had with personal interviews, BASF does not include assessment centers in its recruitment process.

 The application deadlines vary for the individual positions.
 You can apply to a job posting as long as it is still advertised.
 If you are actively looking for an internship in a specific time period, you may start looking three months in advance.

 Several BASF employees are involved in the application process and process your application which means we cannot name one specific contact.
 Please address your cover letter with "Dear Sir or Madam".